Coins: 15,148

 What is Ethereum Name Service (ENS) And How Does It Work?

-by Josiah Makori
+Josiah Makori -

 To accelerate the mass adoption of cryptocurrencies, finding the hitches and barriers that inconvenience users are essential.
 One of these hitches is the long and random crypto addresses, which are almost impossible to remember or memorize.
 They are technically meant for computers as the end users and not humans.